softdevteam/error_recovery_experiment/README.md

 If you want to generate a fresh batch of Blackbox data (or if you have just cloned this repository), you will first need to edit `blackbox/gen_combos.py` and (around line 50) enter the username and password that the BlueJ developers have given you.
-On the Blackbox server you should then run the following
+On the Blackbox server you should install Rust (see the instructions above) and then run the following commands:
-commands:

 ```sh
 $ cd blackbox